Cryptolens/license-server/README.md

 ## Starting the server

 In order to launch the server, you need to run `LicenseServer.exe` as an administrator.
-The default port is 80 but this can be changed.
+The default port is 8080 but this can be changed.
 One way of doing it is to run CMD as an administrator and then type the command below:

 ```
 C:\> LicenseServer.exe 5000
 ```
-> Please make sure to check that this port is open (described below).
+> Please make sure to check that this port is open so that other computers in the network can access it (shown below).

 ## Allowing ports